bmezaris/ViGAT/README.md

 ### Usage

-To run the code for the different datasets (FCVID, ActivityNet, miniKinetics 135k or 85k) use the corresponding settings described in the paper.
+To run the code for the different datasets (FCVID, ActivityNet, MiniKinetics 135k or 85k) use the corresponding settings described in the paper.
 For instance, to train the model end-to-end and evaluate it using the FCVID dataset and ResNet features, run
 ```
 python train.py --dataset_root <FCVID root directory> --dataset fcvid --num_epochs 90 --ext_method RESNET --milestones 30 60 --lr 1e-4 --batch_size 64